p-j-smith/lipyphilic/docs/reference/analyses.rst

 :class:`numpy.ndarray`.

-For more information on calculating membrane thickness, including options to calculating local membrane thicknesses rather than a single global thickness, see :mod:`lipyphilic.lib.memb_thickness`.
+For more information on calculating membrane thickness, including options to calculating local membrane thicknesses rather than a single global thickness, see :mod:`lipyphilic.analysis.memb_thickness`.

-Lateral diffusion :mod:`lipyphilic.lib.lateral_diffusion`
+Lateral diffusion :mod:`lipyphilic.analysis.lateral_diffusion`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module contains methods for calculating the mean squared displacement (MSD) and lateral diffusion coefficient, :math:`D_{xy}`,of lipids in a bilayer.

-The MSD of all lipids in a DPPC/DOPC/cholesterol MARTINI bilayer can be calculated using :class:`lipyphilic.lib.lateral_diffusion.MSD`:
+The MSD of all lipids in a DPPC/DOPC/cholesterol MARTINI bilayer can be calculated using :class:`lipyphilic.analysis.lateral_diffusion.MSD`:

 .. code:: python

  import MDAnalysis as mda
- from lipyphilic.lib.lateral_diffusion import MSD
+ from lipyphilic.analysis.lateral_diffusion import MSD

  # Load an MDAnalysis Universe
  u = mda.Universe('production.tpr','production.xtc')